qmonnet/whirl-offload/about.md

 <figure>
   <img alt="CC-BY 4.0" src="{{ site.baseurl }}/img/site/by.svg" style="width:150px;" />
 </figure>

+The logos of the companies, of course, are under copyright or their respective owners, and not subject to this license.

 I launched this blog in order to share my work with the community, so if you want to reuse some of the contents, please do not hesitate: help yourselves.